-- They have completed the quarantine period (e.g. after returning from travel, where applicable). - They have completed their self-isolation (e.g. after testing positive, developing symptoms or being identified as a close contact with a confirmed case). - They did not develop symptoms during isolation. - You should not ask these workers to be tested for COVID-19 in order to return to work.
+Workers who have completed a 14-day quarantine period (either after returning from travel or because they were a close contact with a confirmed case) and who did not develop symptoms during quarantine, do not need a medical clearance to return to work.
+You should not ask these workers to be tested for COVID-19 in order to return to work.